 New Mexico is known as the "Land of Enchantment" in part because of the allure of its clear, blue skies and atmospheric light.
-From a hot air balloon, one feels able to touch the limitless sky.
+From a hot air balloon, one becomes part of the limitless sky.
 New Mexico’s blue sky is something very special, and at night, designated dark sky regions offer unimpeded exploration of spectacular night skies.
 Southwest of Albuquerque are lightening fields that put on dramatic displays during summer monsoons.

 Yoga and Meditation

 The peace and tranquility of The Sage Guest House lend themselves to reflection and meditation.
 Corrales has several yoga and meditation centers, and some instructors will provide sessions at the guest house, by appointment.
 Massage therapists will also make house calls.
 Meditation cushions are provided in the Guest House.